therealglazou/bluegriffon/README.md

 There are two ways to contribute:

 1. Contribute code.
 That's just another OSS project, we're waiting for your Pull Requests!
 2. Contribute L10N.
 All happens only in the 'locales' directory.
 You can review the existing locales and proposed changes/fixes or submit a new locale in a Pull Request.
-In that case, you need to translate everything from en-US into a new locale beforeI can accept the PR.
+In that case, you need to translate everything from en-US into a new locale before I can accept the PR.